Wednesday, December 10, 2025

 • Error is redefined as geographical slippage, a reminder that all maps are approximations.

-Article VI: The Performer as Navigator, Not Technician
+The Performer as Navigator, Not Technician

 • Sight-reading becomes sight-roaming.